fyears/electron-python-example/README.md

 #### I can directly write things in JavaScript!

 Correct.
 Unless some libraries such as `numpy` are not available in JS.
-Morever, the original intention is using Electron / JavaScript / web technologies to **enhance Python Applications**.
+Moreover, the original intention is using Electron / JavaScript / web technologies to **enhance Python Applications**.

 #### I can use [`QT WebEngine`](http://doc.qt.io/qt-5/qtwebengine-index.html).